 Tannins are those astringent (drying) agents that are found primarily in red wines.
 They can range from soft and supple to thick and gripping.
 Keep this mouth feel sensation in mind the next time you pull a bottle off the rack.
 Generally, highly tannic wines should be paired with food, while wines with supple tannins can be enjoyed all on their own – say, next to a fireplace or as you watch the snowflakes accumulate outside.

 Madeline Blasberg is a certified wine consultant for Etching Expressions, a company that specializes in personalized wine and liquor bottle etchings.
 Madeline has spent time living in Argentina where she fell in love with wine, both personally and professionally.

-You may wish to also read the reference on food and varietal pairing.
+You may wish to also read the reference on food and varietal pairing or a recipe of mulled wine.
 Yet remember to experiment and have fun.
 By the way, food and wine pairings will be easier if your bottle collection is balanced, which you can obtain through a diversified buying policy.